technosf/RuneAudio/coverarts/README.md

 ## Coverarts Browsing for RuneUI Enhancement

-Update / Create thumbnails for browsing from local coverart files or ID3 embedded data.
+Update / Create thumbnails for browsing by coverart from local coverart files or ID3 embedded data.